-- 29 cases of mob violence in January 2019 alone
+- 85 cases of mob violence in first quarter of 2019 alone

 - Mother Teresa sister repeatedly refused bail

 NEW DELHI (27 February 2019) – 2019 did not start well for religious minorities in the world’s largest democracy.
 Violence against Indian Christians rose significantly since the start of the year.
-In January alone, the United Christian Forum and ADF India documented 29 violent mob attacks against Christians in 13 different states across India.
+During the first quarter of 2019, the United Christian Forum and ADF India documented 85 violent mob attacks against Christians in 13 different states across India.

 It is high time special laws are enacted to protect Christians and other religious minorities from being attacked and then imprisoned under false accusations.